How to calculate a country's Gross Domestic Product

 Why is GDP Important to Economists and Investors?

-Gross Domestic Product enables economic policymakers to assess whether the economy is weakening or progressing, if it needs improvements or restrictions, and if threats of recession or inflation are imminent.
-From these assessments, government agencies can determine if expansionary, monetary policies are needed to address economic issues.
+GDP enables economic policymakers to assess whether the economy is weakening or strengthening and if threats of recession or inflation are imminent, in order to determine what policies are needed.

 Investors place importance on GDP growth rates to decide how the economy is changing so that they can make adjustments to their asset allocation.
-However, when there is an economic slump, businesses experience low profits, which means lower stock prices and consumers tend to cut spending.
 Investors are also on the lookout for potential investments, locally and abroad, basing their judgment on countries’ growth rate comparisons.

 What are Some Drawbacks of GDP?

 Gross Domestic Product does not reflect the black market, which may be a large part of the economy in certain countries.
-The black market, or the underground economy, includes illegal economic activities, such as the sale of drugs, prostitution, and some lawful transactions that don’t comply with tax obligations.
-In these cases, GDP is not an accurate measure of some components that play a large role in the economic state of a country.
+In these cases, GDP may not be an accurate measure of the economic state of a country.

 Income generated in a country by an overseas company that is transferred back to foreign investors is not taken into account.
 This overstates a country’s economic output.